x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/mail-flow-rules/common-attachment-blocking-scenarios.md

 # Common attachment blocking scenarios for mail flow rules in Exchange Online

-Your organization might require that certain types of messages be blocked or rejected in order to meet legal or compliance requirements, or to implement specific business needs.
+In Exchange Online organizations or standalone Exchange Online Protection (EOP) organizations without Exchange Online mailboxes, you might need to block or reject certain types of messages in order to meet legal or compliance requirements, or to meet specific business needs.
 This article discusses examples of common scenarios for blocking all attachments which you can set up using mail flow rules (also known mail flow rules) in Exchange Online.

 For additional examples showing how to block specific attachments, see [Use mail flow rules to inspect message attachments in Exchange Online](inspect-message-attachments.md).